|MEETING PLACE:||Signal Mountain Public Boat Ramp—Grand Teton National Park

 On the morning of your trip we’ll gather at the Signal Mountain Public Boat Ramp, located in Grand Teton National Park.
 Here you meet your guides and the others on your trip—all sharing in excited expectation of what’s to come.
 You will also be given your waterproof bags for you to pack your gear.

 After your guide presents a thorough demonstration on kayaking techniques and safety procedures, we’ll be on our way.
 Your personal gear will be safely stowed in our motorized snout rig.
 The motorized craft will act as a support boat—supplying lunch and carrying the group’s gear.
 Depending on water and weather conditions, we will board sleek one- or two-person touring kayaks en route to our base camp.
 As we move across the lake we stop periodically to relax, have a bite to eat and revel beneath the towering peaks of the Teton Range.
-It is seven miles to our secluded campsite on Grassy Island or to Spalding Bay, a perfect jumping off point for the adventures ahead.
+It is seven miles to our secluded campsite on Grassy Island and to Spalding Bay, both perfect jumping off points for the adventures ahead.

 Spend the afternoon however you choose: finish your novel, paint a sunset or pull in a cutthroat trout worthy of tall tales.
 A guide may lead short paddles on the lake, or we may hike up a rushing creek to spectacular overlooks, all in the shadow of majestic Mt.
 Moran.

 You’ll probably find that paddling can inspire quite an appetite – and dinnertime comes none too soon.
 Your tastes may be less discriminating when eating in a wilderness setting, but ours are not.
 The menus we serve will surprise you with their diversity, quality and presentation.